-- $250 per person per day from March – May and September – November
+- $250 per person per day from March – May, and September – November (high season)

-- $200 per person per day from December – February and June – August
+- $200 per person per day from December – February, and June – August (low season)

-Those looking for more luxurious accommodations in 5-star hotels and resorts should expect to pay several hundred dollars more per day.
-The same goes for those interested in trekking with high quality gear and camping equipment.
+- Luxury travelers and high-altitude trekkers: Those looking for more luxurious accommodations in 5-star hotels and resorts should expect to pay several hundred dollars more per day.
+The same goes for those interested in trekking with high-quality gear and camping equipment.

-Many people assume the fee is something paid on top of other expenses in the country.
+Many people assume Bhutan’s tourist fee is something paid on top of other expenses in the country.
 Not so!

 - Licensed Bhutanese guide from an official Bhutanese tour operator.
 My guide was incredibly chill, helpful, and a great companion throughout my 3+ weeks in Bhutan.

 - Driver and transportation.
-Usually means a comfortable and new 4×4, or a medium-sized tour bus.
+Usually, this means a comfortable and new 4×4, or a medium-sized tour bus.
 Internal flights are not covered.